-My wife and I were recently dining at one of our favourite restaurants.
+My wife and I were recently dining at one of our favorite restaurants.
 The food there is great, the staff are courteous and helpful and the location is spectacular – right on the beach.
 On a cold night they have a log wood fireplace going which really adds to the atmosphere.

 We’ve been dining there for about a year or so – ever since we moved to the area.
-As I went to pay for the meal, I looked over and sure enough it was still there – a tattered hand written sign near their credit card machine that says, “Sorry our credit card machine doesn’t work with PINs, please sign instead.
+As I went to pay for the meal, I looked over and sure enough it was still there – a tattered hand-written sign near their credit card machine that says, “Sorry our credit card machine doesn’t work with PINs, please sign instead.
 Apologies for the inconvenience”.

 Not only was this faulty credit card machine not attended to for at least a year (that I know of) but they clearly had no intention of implementing new, even more frictionless payment technology such as Visa payWave or MasterCard PayPass.

 The rate of technology innovation over the past few years has been nothing short of astonishing.
 Prior to August 2004 Google was still a private, relatively unknown company.
 Prior to September 2006 Facebook was still just an experiment and not yet open to the public.
 In mid-2007 there was no iPhone and in April 2010 the iPad was still just a rumor in geek circles.